smithy-lang/smithy-rs/design/src/client/configuration.md

 The `aws_sdk_s3::config::Config` type on the left stores the service-level configuration, which implicitly includes/shadows the AWS-level configuration. `Config` is accessible via `Handle` from a fluent builder `ListBucketsFluentBuilder`, which holds the operation level config.

-After the `send` method is called on the `fluent_builder` variable and before it internally calls `aws_smithy_runtime::client::orchestrator::invoke`, the fields in `self.handle.conf` and those in `self.config_override` will be put into a type map.
-How this is done exactly is an implementation detail outside the scope of the RFC, but we have been working on [send_v2](https://github.com/awslabs/smithy-rs/blob/b023426d1cfd05e1fd9eef2f92a21cad58b93b86/codegen-client/src/main/kotlin/software/amazon/smithy/rust/codegen/client/smithy/generators/client/FluentClientGenerator.kt#L331-L347) to allow for a gradual transition.
+After the `send` method is called on the `fluent_builder` variable and before it internally calls `aws_smithy_runtime::client::orchestrator::invoke`, the fields in `self.handle.conf` and those in `self.config_override` will be put into a type map (we have been working on [send_v2](https://github.com/awslabs/smithy-rs/blob/b023426d1cfd05e1fd9eef2f92a21cad58b93b86/codegen-client/src/main/kotlin/software/amazon/smithy/rust/codegen/client/smithy/generators/client/FluentClientGenerator.kt#L331-L347) to allow for a gradual transition).

 We use the `aws_smithy_runtime_api::config_bag::ConfigBag` type as the type map, and we have defined a trait called `aws_smithy_runtime_api::client::runtime_plugin::RuntimePlugin` that allows trait implementors to add key-value pairs to `ConfigBag`.
 The `RuntimePlugin` trait is defined as follows:
 ```rust